 we need to use the information for medical research.
 We have to ask permission from the Confidentiality Advisory Group (appointed by the NHS Health Research Authority)

 The people who care for you use your records to:

-Provide a good basis for all health decisions made by you and care professionals treating you
+Produce a record of all health decisions made about you and the care provided to you

 Your information is used by clinical, support workers and administrative staff.
 This could include professionals based in another location.
 Clinical staff access your information to view the care you have been provided and to ensure the care they give you is appropriate, safe and effective.

 Clinical support workers and administrative staff may also access your records to support our clinical staff e.g. medical secretaries in the delivery of your care, additionally administrative staff ensure the care you have been provided with is recorded correctly and will communicate this with your GP.

 Where appropriate, information about your care will be shared with other organisations to enable continuation/support of your care e.g. other NHS hospitals, hospices, community services, your GP and Social Services.